Yuhsak/gagagaga/README.md

 # Gagagaga

-Simple fun package (plugin) for [Atom editor](https://atom.io/) that will make the editor sound like a machine gun.
+Simple fun package (plugin) for [Atom](https://atom.io/) which makes the editor sounds like machine gun.

 ## Warning